‘Pose’ co-creator Steven Canals on why intention matters for inclusive storytelling: ‘We aren’t just a trend’

 “As a very type A, neurotic creative, when I hear no, my brain processes it as ‘work harder,'” Canals says.
 “I just didn’t ever feel like what I was hearing from these executives was right.
 In my gut, I was like, this story deserves to be told.
 There is an audience for it.”

 Canals’s persistence eventually got his script in front of Ryan Murphy.
-The mega producer, his creative partner Brad Falchuk, and Canals (who serves as a co-executive producer on Pose) have together hands-down transformed the what and who of TV storytelling.
+The mega producer, his creative partner Brad Falchuk, and Canals (who serves as an executive producer on Pose) have together hands-down transformed the what and who of TV storytelling.
 There has never been a network show to live so boldly in the intersections of society’s most marginalized communities.

 Over the course of two seasons, Pose has given voice to the underrepresented with storylines highlighting violence against black trans women; the HIV/AIDS epidemic; racism, transphobia, and discrimination outside and within the LGBTQ community; and more.